Air India Flight 182: Preparation

-Parmar visited Inderjit Singh Reyat, an auto mechanic and electrician who lived in Duncan, British Columbia, a small community north of Victoria on Vancouver Island.
+Parmar visited Inderjit Singh Reyat, a car mechanic and electrician who lived in Duncan, British Columbia, a small community north of Victoria on Vancouver Island.
 He asked him to construct a bomb; Reyat later claimed he had no idea for what it would be used.
 Reyat asked various people in the community about dynamite, saying he wanted to remove tree stumps on his property.
 Reyat also discussed explosives with a co-worker, while expressing anger at the Indian government and Indira Gandhi in particular.

 Later that year, Ajaib Singh Bagri accompanied Parmar as his right-hand man in the militancy against the Indian government.
 Bagri worked as a forklift driver at a sawmill near the town of Kamloops.
 He was known as a powerful preacher in the Indo-Canadian community.
 The pair travelled across Canada to incite Sikhs against the Indian government for conducting Operation Blue Star.
 They used the meetings as fundraisers for Babbar Khalsa.
 A former head priest in Hamilton testified that Bagri said, "The Indian Government is our enemy, the same way the Hindu society is our enemy."
 Bagri told a congregation, "Get your weapons ready so we can take revenge against the Indian Government".

-Bagri speech

-On 28 July 1984, the founding convention of the World Sikh Organization (WSO) was held at Madison Square Garden in New York City.
-The WSO's constitution was committed to diplomacy and non-violence, and it said the organisation would "strive for an independent Sikh homeland by peaceful means."
-Although Parmar was blocked at the border (he had been put under 24-hour watch), Bagri gave an hour-long speech at the convention.